87andrewh/CornerCullingSourceEngine/README.md

 ### Adding Occluders to Custom Maps
 - Note: This process can be quite laborious.
 If you have many complex custom maps, I reccomend using a different anti-wallhack.
 - Create a file for your custum map, csgo/maps/culling_<MAPNAME>.txt
+  - To prevent crashes, you may need a placeholder occluder (AABB from 0 0 0 to 1 1 1) until you add more
 - Compile and install culling_editor.sp
   - To prevent your CS:GO client from crashing, you may have to unload culling_editor until after your client joins
+  - The editor attemps to display the top-most occluder, although it may miss edges if vertices are inside the map
-- Get the coordinates of a point by looking at it and attacking.
+  - Print the coordinates of a point to console by looking at it and attacking.
 You must be client #1
 - An axis-aligned bounding box is declared by "AABB" and defined by the coordinates of two opposite vertices
 - A cuboid is declared by "cuboid" and defined by
   - offset